blad/computerscience.io/posts/2013-12-11-informed-search-techniques.markdown

 The heuristics in search algorithms come into play when we introduce problem specific knowledge beyond that given by a problem definition.

-For example in a shortest path problem, we might use knowlege about the topography of the search space like straight line distance to help estimate an what the optimal solution could be and this help us reach that optimal solution.
+For example in a shortest path problem, we might use knowledge about the topography of the search space like straight line distance to help estimate an what the optimal solution could be and this help us reach that optimal solution.